Kushmitha/Distributed-Search-Engine/README.md

   server to load dynamic search results that were based on a ranking algorithm, which approximately took 0.5sec to retrieve top ten results.
 • Provided support for geo-specific searches, text to speech synthesis and integrated with Twitter and eBay APIs.

+Note : Please reach out to me for the source code.